-The lower and upper floors of the central part of the Alta Washburn Building contains the Dorothy L. Cummings Library (down the hill and facing south).
-It holds over 25,000 catalogued items, including a large section on Native American history and culture.
-The library houses three distinct study areas for students and is the central location for academic support assistance.
+The lower and upper floors of the central part of the Alta Washburn Building contain the Dorothy L. Cummings Library (down the hill and facing south).
+It holds approximately 25,000 items, including a large section on Native American history and culture.
+The library houses three distinct study areas for students.
 The library also provides computers for student usage and access to major electronic databases in the main SAGU system to support student research and educational development.

-the east side lower level of the Alta Washburn Building is the Warrior's Den with a campus bookstore and coffee house.
+In addition, on the east side lower level of the Alta Washburn Building is the Warrior's Den coffee house.
 Hours are posted.
+The Charles W. H. Scott Student Center houses SAGU AIC athletic facilities, complete with locker rooms, showers, and a weight room.